 Gaps in protections leave some workers exposed to secondhand smoke and e-cigarette emissions

 North Carolina is the 28th largest and 9th-most populous of the 50 United States, and home to 10,383,620 people.
 It is also home to Reynolds American tobacco company and the largest tobacco cultivation state.
 Raleigh is the state’s capital and Charlotte is its largest city.

 - 62.3% of Americans enjoy comprehensive smokefree protections in all public places and workplaces, including restaurants and bars.
-In North Carolina, 100% of the state’s population is protected by smokefree restaurants and bars, but 0% are covered by laws for non-hospitality workplaces as a result of preemption.
+In North Carolina, 100% of the state’s population is protected by smokefree restaurants and bars, but only 0.4% are covered by laws for non-hospitality workplaces as a result of preemption.

 - North Carolina partially preempts local smokefree air laws; only one North Carolina community, Beaufort County, has a 100% smokefree workplace, restaurant and bar law.